This factsheet includes information that will help with your daily living if you live in Christchurch and East Dorset.

 - Have a range of providers offering a choice of high quality, appropriate services.

-Local authorities will have to consider a number of factors such as:
+Local authorities will have to consider factors such as:

 - Identify local people who might have care and support needs that are not being met.